jenniferlidotson/reading-notes/class1.md

 - Using Supported Color Modules such as `#0969DA` in issues, pull requests, and discussions.

-- Using Mentions to collaborate with teammates at @codefellows
+- Using Emojis just to keep things fun :smile: :+1: :heart: